Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 “Crimson Rambler in New College Garden”; Virgin and Child after Luca Della Robbia; Sanger Shepherd process colour photographs, 1900

-In 1900 Miss Acland largely gave up monochrome photography in order to devote herself to colour work with the “Sanger Shepherd process”.
+In 1900 Miss Acland largely gave up monochrome work in order to devote herself to colour photography with the “Sanger Shepherd process”.
 These are among her earliest colour photographs.
-They were taken seven years before the release of the Autochrome, which is conventionally but incorrectly regarded as the first practicable, commercially-successful process of colour photography.
+They were taken seven years before the release of the Autochrome, pointing to the fact that the English rather than the French process should be credited as the first practicable, commercially-successful process of colour photography.

-Miss Acland would have exhibited these photographs both as colour prints on paper and as lantern slides.
-Today only her original negatives survive, from which these images have been digitally recomposed.
+Miss Acland exhibited these photographs both as colour prints on paper and as colour lantern slides on glass for showing through a projector.
+Today most of her photographs survive only as three-colour separation negatives, from which these images have been digitally recomposed.

 Sanger Shepherd three-colour negative, 1903

 In the Sanger Shepherd process of “natural colour photography” three separate black and white negatives were taken one after another through red, green and blue filters.
-Positives from each ‘separation negative’ were then printed as a blue cyanotype on glass and as carbon prints on celluloid stained magenta and yellow.
-All three were superimposed to create the colour image.
-The total exposure for the negatives was usually about two minutes in bright sunlight outdoors, the red plate requiring the bulk of the time, as photographic plates are least sensitive to red light (hence the colour of the darkroom safelight).
-Carbon prints are formed by the action of light in hardening a thin sheet of gelatine.
+Positives from these ‘separation negatives’ were then printed as a blue cyanotype on glass and as magenta and yellow carbon prints on celluloid (in which the image is formed by the action of light in hardening a thin layer of gelatine which is then stained with dyes).
+The three transparent prints were then superimposed to create the final colour image.
+The total exposure for the negatives was usually about two minutes in bright sunlight outdoors, the red plate requiring the bulk of the time, since photographic plates were least sensitive to red light (hence the colour of the darkroom safelight).

 William Alison Dyke Acland, Sanger Shepherd process, 1903

 One of Miss Acland’s most successful early colour photographs was a portrait of her brother, William Allison Dyke Acland.
-Willie was an admiral in the Royal Navy, having previously served as ADC to Queen Victoria.
+Willie was an Admiral Superintendent of the dockyard in Gibraltar, having previously served as ADC to Queen Victoria.

-Creating colour lantern slides with the Sanger Shepherd process was a technically demanding and time consuming process, but one to which women were regarded as being particularly well-suited due to their patience, perseverance and other qualities.
+Creating colour lantern slides with the Sanger Shepherd process was a technically demanding and time consuming process, but one to which women were regarded as being particularly well-suited due to their patience, cleanliness and tidiness.

 Foreshore, Southampton Water, and the Docks, from Hythe, Sanger Shepherd process, 1902